charleskoehl/parsimonious/docs/README.md

 - classes <code>object</code> - must contain two keys corresponding to existing classes; each value must be a valid parse object.
 - [metadata] <code>object</code> <code> = </code> - optional key/value pairs to set on the new document to describe relationship.
 - [opts] <code>object</code> - A Backbone-style options object for Parse subclass methods that read/write to database.
 (See Parse.Query.find).

+<a name="Parsimonious.getJoinQuery"></a>

+### Parsimonious.getJoinQuery(classes, [opts]) ⇒ <code>Parse.Query</code>
+Return a query on a many-to-many join table.
+Join table must be named <ClassName1>2<ClassName2>; e.g.: Employee2Company.
+Join table must have pointer columns named like class names except first letter lower-case; e.g.: employee, company.

+**Kind**: static method of [<code>Parsimonious</code>](#Parsimonious)
+**Params**

+- classes <code>object</code> - must contain two keys corresponding to existing classes.
+At least one key's value must be a valid parse object.
+If the other key's value is not a valid parse object, the query retrieves all objects of the 2nd key's class that are joined to the object ofthe 1st class.
+Same for vice-versa.
+If both values are valid parse objects, then the query should return zero or one row from the join table.
+- [opts] <code>object</code> - Query restrictions (see Parsimonious.newQuery)

 <a name="Parsimonious.unJoinWithTable"></a>